 Like the Carnival, New Year’s Celebrations are also a major part of the festivities in Rio.

 Most famous among them is the celebration on the Copacabana beach, which attracts millions of tourists each year.
-One of the most popular parts of the event is the amazing fireworks display, which goes on for about thirty minutes.
+One of the most popular parts of the event is the fantastic fireworks display, which goes on for about thirty minutes.
 It is an absolute delight to watch the sparklers light up the night skies.
 People throng onto the streets to enjoy the illuminations and witness the grand fireworks display.

 The city of Rio celebrates the Day of St. Sebastian on 20th January every year.
 To celebrate the day of its patron, St. Sebastian, festive processions are organised.
 The parade passes through the lanes of Tijuca, the Center and the Glory.
-Rio has a public holiday on the day of the celebration and over a hundred agents are appointed to control the city crowds.
-This festival is celebrated in honour of St. Sebastian who became a martyr due to his faith in Christianity.
+Rio has a public holiday on the day of the celebration, and over a hundred agents are appointed to control the city crowds.
+This festival is celebrated in honour of St. Sebastian, who became a martyr due to his faith in Christianity.